 Both credited the knowledge that they gained in the Civics 101 program for "showing them how to get involved in government" and how to have a "positive impact quickly."
 They believe that Civics 101 was a perfect avenue for learning the initial information they needed in order to represent the people well.
 Further, political candidates, who have participated in the program tout their Civics 101 experience in their campaign literature!

 Civics 101 was conceived of as a "good idea" by local League members more than twenty years ago for an initial target audience of League members to address the expressed desire to learn more about how local government really works.

 We held the first public session anticipating at most 20 people would participate.
 However, LWVCM members were astounded by the 65 people who attended the first evening.
 Obviously, citizens are hungry for the type of information LWVCM Civics 101 provides as an introduction to local government for new voters, new arrivals, and even longtime residents.

 Civics 101 continues to be the premier source of comprehensive and concise civic education in Charlotte-Mecklenburg.
 The program consists of five evening sessions covering topics such as the Charlotte-Mecklenburg School Board, the Mecklenburg County Commission, Charlotte City Council, the Mecklenburg County Courts, and the local media via the Charlotte Observer.

 Local League of Women Voters chapters have requested the Civics 101 sample materials to assist with holding their own programs.
-Course material templates will be made available where possible.
+Material templates will be made available where possible.
 Additionally, many other organizations have expressed interest in hosting their own versions of Civics 101.
-If you are interested in holding your own program, please contact the Director of Civics 101.
+If you are interested in holding your own program, please contact the Director of Civics 101. email@example.com.